Baku Slavic University: Modern history

 1994 in accordance with international standards of the new four-year curriculum for undergraduate training has taken place.

 President of the Republic of Azerbaijan, Heydar Aliyev, 13 June 2000 in the MF in the decree on the basis of the Azerbaijan Pedagogical Institute of Russian Language and Literature is a unique educational institution in its own direction and the entire eastern region known as the rare specialties training of professional staff in carrying out the high school – was established in Baku Slavic University.

-Well-known scholar, doctor of philological sciences, professor, honored scientist Nurlana Aliyev by the decree of the President of the republic, was appointed the rector of BSU.
-Developed and implemented a broad program of reforms under his leadership, the university's teaching, education, material-technical base of the completely updated, BSU has become one of the most advanced educational institutions.

-With the countries of the world community of independent Azerbaijan, as well as constantly expanding relations with Eastern European states of these countries is not only the language and literature, as well as economy, geography, socio-political system and culture that are deeply conditioned the need for the preparation of highly qualified personnel.
-The purpose of this task with a high level of implementation of the re-organization of the necessity of having high school emerged.
-In fact, higher status and ability of students to new educational center providing a wide ixtisaslasmasını created.

-BSU in a short period of time, highly qualified, professional staff, educational and scientific potential, with modern infrastructure has become a comprehensive educational institution.
-This is a unique educational and cultural center of Baku Slavic University as the Slavic peoples of the region and promotes the study of moral values.
-The Russian, Slavic languages and literature is carried out serious research, not only for our republic, but also highly qualified human resources for a number of Eastern countries.
-Structural changes which have occurred in the university covers all of its areas of activity.

-Quarry in the regular education during the last two years BSU has become a center of scientific slavistika and Slavic culture.
-Today at Baku Slavic University has 26 departments.
+Today at Baku, Slavic University has 26 departments.
 University professors and teaching staff of 38 doctors, professors, 184 candidates of sciences, senior lecturer and senior lecturer and teacher, includes more than 200.

 Faculties

 There are 5 faculties and 2 departments.